TimvanScherpenzeel/spars/README.md

 - Verify if everything is still working across all targeted browsers (and polyfill the necessary on IE11)
 - Add support for microphone input to AudioManager
 - Add screen lock API polyfill (lock screen from orientation switches when in fullscreen mode)
+- Look if it is possible to use GPU compressed textures in 2D canvas contexts (likely it won't be)

 - Add support for KTX2 textures and Basis Universal textures (once a stabalized version has landed)
 - Add wrappers around various sensors available on smartphones (ambient light, geolocation, device motion, device orientation, battery)